How to Start a Dog Walking Business in the UK

 But you likely know all this if you’ve clicked on this article!

-What we’ll do in this article is break down all the vital steps to starting a dog walking business and explain how to execute them in order to give your business the best chance of succeeding.
+What we’ll do in this article is break down all the vital steps to take to start a dog walking business and explain how to execute them in order to give your business the best chance of succeeding.

-With that said, let’s get started with the first step.
-Market research.
+With that said, let’s get started with step one, market research.

 (P.S. you can use our handy table of contents below if you’re looking for help with a particular stage!)